Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
 - `RandomDebugCollection`: Prints stack traces (that happen when going to error screen) to logs and prints compiler errors, which normally require `loglevel trace`.
 - `EcconiasChaosClientMod`: Mod made for Ecconia to dump many features like custom skybox in.
 Nothing consumer friendly, don't use it.
-- `DisableSuccFileReloading`: Prevents SUCC from reloading a file, if it got changed.
-Helps running multiple LW instances and fixes a 0.91 preview bug on Linux, preventing the game start.

 Libraries: